 Skip to main content

-Hex has two separate integrations with dbt Cloud — the dbt metadata integration, and the dbt server integration — enabling analytics engineers and business users to work closer together than ever.
+Hex has two separate integrations with dbt Cloud — the dbt metadata integration, and the dbt Semantic layer integration — enabling analytics engineers and business users to work closer together than ever.

 dbt Metadata integration